Salvage-Ex/Salvage-old2/doc/README.md

 Download appropriate files for your architecture:

-* galilel-<version>-osx64.tar.gz (portable version)
+* salvage-<version>-osx64.tar.gz (portable version)
-* galilel-<version>-osx64-unsigned.dmg (disk image version)
+* salvage-<version>-osx64-unsigned.dmg (disk image version)

 Unpack the files into a directory and run:

-* usr/bin/galilel-qt (GUI) or usr/bin/galileld (headless)
+* usr/bin/salvage-qt (GUI) or usr/bin/salvaged (headless)

-or drag Galilel-Qt to your applications folder and then run Galilel-Qt.
+or drag Salvage-Qt to your applications folder and then run Salvage-Qt.

 ### Help

 * Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=4238243)
-* Join our Discord server [Discord Server](https://discord.galilel.cloud)
+* Join our Discord server [Discord Server](https://discord.salvage.cloud)

 # Building

-The following are developer notes on how to build Galilel on your native platform.
+The following are developer notes on how to build Salvage on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 * [OSX Build Notes](build-osx.md)
 * [Unix Build Notes](build-unix.md)